-(7) All grading, vegetation, drainage, stormwater, erosion and sedimentation control mitigation measures shall conform to any or all best management practices approved and revised from time to time by the board of mayor and aldermen.

-(8) All perimeter sediment control devices such as earth berms/dikes, swales, sediment basins, sediment traps, and other perimeter drainage and sedimentation control measures shall be installed in conjunction with initial work and must be in place and functional prior to the initial grading operations.
-These measures must be maintained throughout the development process.
-Sediment basins and/or sediment traps may be temporary, but shall not be removed without the approval of an enforcement officer.

-(9) Existing trees shall not be cut or otherwise damaged or destroyed within portions of the property to be used for required open space, if required, setback or buffer requirements of the Jonesborough Zoning Ordinance or the Jonesborough Landscape Ordinance, without the formal approval of the Jonesborough Planning Commission.
+- (7.)
+All grading, vegetation, drainage, stormwater, erosion and sediment control mitigation measures shall conform to any or all Best Management Practices approved and revised from time to time by the Board of Mayor and Aldermen and meet the requirements of the current State of Tennessee's Erosion and Sediment Control Handbook. - (8.)
+All perimeter sediment control devices such as earth berms/dikes, swales, sediment basins, sediment traps, and other perimeter drainage and sediment control measures shall be installed in conjunction with initial work and must be in place and functional prior to the initial grading operations.
+These measures must be maintained throughout the development process. - (9.)
+Existing trees shall not be cut or otherwise damaged or destroyed within portions of the property to be used for required open space, if required, setback or buffer requirements of the Jonesborough Zoning Ordinance or the Jonesborough Landscape Ordinance, without the formal approval of the Jonesborough Planning Commission.
 When hardships or development problems exist in these areas, the Jonesborough Planning Commission may entertain plans that include planted trees and vegetation in setback and buffer areas.

-The town strongly encourages the developer or builder to not remove existing trees in order to construct a stormwater management facility.
+The Town strongly encourages the developer or builder to not remove existing trees in order to construct a stormwater management facility.